A new book from Nico B. Boyce

 Who it's for

-By the end of it you shouldn't be able to walk into a shop, a website, a meeting, or a waiting room without asking: was this designed with intention?
-Does it work this way for reasons?
+By the end you shouldn't be able to walk into a shop, a meeting, a restaurant, or a waiting room without asking the same questions.
+Was this designed with intention?
 Are the goals being achieved?
-Or is there a better racing line through it?
+Could there be a better racing line?

 Be first to read it